yosevu/practicing-functional-typescript/README.md

 ### Who is this for?

-Practicing Functional JavaScript is for anyone who wants to practice functional programming patterns and functional thinking in JavaScript by refactoring exercises from imperative to functional solutions.
+Practicing Functional JavaScript is for anyone who wants to practice functional programming patterns and functional thinking in JavaScript.

 This is not intended to be used on its own, especially for people who are learning to code.
 Functional programming is a great introduction to programming, but Practicing Functional JavaScript doesn’t try to teach the concepts, it simply provides a resource of examples for mapping those concepts to.
 For some great introductory resources, see [resources](#resources).

 ### What is the approach?

+Solve each exercises in two ways.

+1. Use core JavaScript functional functions, methods, and other features.
+1. Use Ramda utility functions and functional programming patterns.

 #### Exercism